dgzlopes/install-k6/README.md

 - Downloads the latest k6 release and installs it in `~/.k6/bin`
 - Shows how to add `~/.k6/bin` to your `PATH`

+### How do I update k6?

+Just run the installation script again!
+It will download the latest version and replace the existing one.

 ### Can I pick a specific version?

 Yes!
 You can pass the version as an environment variable: